Intro to Graphs, LLM and ILP

 I have been to the Data Conference this April in Moscow.
-It lasted for 2 days, and I can honestly say I heard more unfamiliar words than I ever expected to.
-I wrote them down anyway—some of them without knowing whether or not I will learn their meaning.
+It lasted for 2 days, and I can honestly say I heard A LOT of unfamiliar words.

-I’m not going to unpack all of it here, but I want to highlight a few things that struck me as meaningful, especially where I am right now on my learning journey.
+I’m not going to unpack it all here, but I’d like to highlight a few things that struck me as meaningful.

 What Makes a Good Data Scientist?